Shub1427/Shub1427.github.io/pages/gfx-hal-initials/display-window.md

 Details on event listeners:

 * `CloseRequested` is used for listening close button click.
-  Without this our Window won't Shutdown gracefully, we would have to `SIGKILL` our app.
-We can also listen to Key presses, like `ESC` to close the window, but we will cover that later.
+  Without this, our Window won't Shutdown gracefully, we would have to `SIGKILL` our app.
+We can also listen to Key presses, like `ESC`, to close the window, but we will cover that later.
-* `Resized` and `ScaleFactorChanged` are called when window is resized and when window's DPI changes (like when we move our window from a low DPI Monitor to High DPI) respectively.
+* `Resized` and `ScaleFactorChanged` are called when window is resized and when window's DPI changes (like when we move our window from a low DPI Monitor to High DPI), respectively.
-* `MainEventsCleared`: If you are from **Android** background it resembles the `onMeasure` call, or if from **ReactJS** world it resembles the `shouldComponentUpdate` call.
+* `MainEventsCleared`: If you are from **Android** background, it resembles the `onMeasure` call, or if from **ReactJS** world, it resembles the `shouldComponentUpdate` call.
 What I mean is, this event is called just before any redraw and can be used to do calculations before drawing on window.
   Also, keep a note that if you want to redraw you need to call this `window.request_redraw()`, like we `return true` from `shouldComponentUpdate` to do a `render`.
-* `RedrawRequested`: this resembles **Android's** `onDraw` call and in **ReactJS** resembles `render` call.
-That means this call is the place where we will have to handle all our canvas drawings, in `gfx_hal` all our `surface` drawings.
+* `RedrawRequested`: this resembles **Android's** `onDraw` call and in **ReactJS** resembles a `render` call.
+That means this call is where we will have to handle all our canvas drawings, in `gfx_hal`, all our `surface` drawings.
 * `RedrawEventsCleared`: this resembles **ReactJS** `componentDidUpdate` call, as this event gets triggered on each change after a redraw has happened.
 One thing to note, *if there are no `RedrawRequested` events, it is emitted immediately after `MainEventsCleared`.*